ertemishakk/resume-mern/README.md

 Feel free to make any changes and use it as you wish.
 It's yours now.

 ## 7. Own It
 When you're all done, run npm run dev aand you'll see your new personal resume website!
 Congratulations!
+Don't forget to star this repo!